harsh7in/Blogger/.github/Pull_request_Template.md

 # Related Issuse or bug
   - Info about Issue or bug

+# Fixes
-Fixes: # [issue number that will be closed through this PR]
+  - [issue number that will be closed through this PR]

 # Proposed Changes
  - Info about changes Goes here